How do I assess an estate for inheritance tax purposes?

 Where can I find more help and information?

-There is also information about valuing an estate for IHT purposes on the GOV.UK website.
+There is information about valuing an estate for IHT purposes on the GOV.UK website.

-In dealing with an estate, the personal representative may well find it advisable to seek professional help from a:
+In valuing an estate, a personal representative may well find it advisable to seek professional help from a:

 - solicitor – you can find a solicitor on the Law Society website;